 That's just a couple of suggestions for Kerala, hope it helps! about 6 years ago

 Depends upon what you never want to miss.
 Kerala is a beautiful mixture of art, culture and nature.
 You can choose. according to your taste.
 If you are so particular, I can arrange your trip.
 I would recommend to choose home-stays rather than hotels.
 There are some great old palaces and heritage homes that have been converted to home-stays with very friendly and cultured hosts.
-Believe me, it would be memorable...! almost 7 years ago
+Believe me, it would be memorable...! about 6 years ago

 TI suggest you begin in Southern Kerala, in Kochi (Cochin), and work your way up the Malabar Coast all the way to Mangalore.
 From there, you can drive or take a bus on a good, mostly new highway connecting it to Bangalore.
 From Bangalore you can easily traverse across another good road or take the Shatabdi Express Train to Chennai.